DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

 1. When you duplicate the Pivot item, the state of the **Display Details** option is ignored.
 2. The **Display Details** option's changes cannot be reverted by the "Undo" and "Redo" Ribbon buttons.

-Below you find a step-by-step instruction to create the extension from scratch.
+Below you find a step-by-step instruction that shows to create the extension from scratch.
 You can divide the task implementation to several parts:

 ## Interactivity action code